thycotic/pba-docs/getting-started/secret-server-config/data-uploader-setup.md

 # Data Uploader Setup Steps

 Privileged Behavior Analytics (PBA) processes event data from Secret Server using a data upload.
-The Data Uploader setup steps depend on your Secret Server version.

 Integrating Secret Server and PBA requires an **Integration Key**.
 This key:
 * contains the secret access key and other parameters for uploading data to Thycotic PBA.